Healthy Homes Assessment Grenada North

 Grenada North Moisture Ingress & Drainage

-Protecting your rental property from moisture isn’t just about the interior of the building It’s about having to make sure there is somewhere for rain, surface or ground water, and stop it from coming inside.
-When it is damp and moisture, it is typically what you don’t see that could become a major issue, causing damages to your investment and affecting your tenant’s health.
+Keeping your rental property safe from moisture isn’t just about what’s inside the building it’s also about the outside.
+You must ensure there is somewhere for surface and ground water to go and to prevent it from getting into the building.
+When it is damp and moisture, it’s typically the things you don’t notice that can become a big problem and cause damage to your investment and affecting the tenant’s well-being.

-Rental properties should be equipped with efficient drainage to remove floodwaters, surface water, and ground water, which includes the proper outfall or runoff.
-Making sure the water has a place to go and that it doesn’t sit beneath structures is a crucial aspect of maintaining your property’s dry.
+Rental properties should have efficient drainage to remove the stormwater and surface waters and ground water.
+This includes an appropriate outfall or runoff.
+Making sure the water has a proper place to go and that it doesn’t get sucked into buildings is an essential part of maintaining your property’s dry.

-Alongside an irrigation system to stop water ingress, if the property has an enclosed space between the floor and the soil, a ground-water barrier must be installed if it’s reasonably practicable to do so.
+In addition to a drainage system to avoid moisture from entering, if your property has an enclosed space between your flooring and the ground, a ground moisture barrier must be put in place when it is reasonably practicable to do so.

-Ground moisture barriers are usually made of polythene and is laid on top of the ground, to block any moisture in the ground from entering the property.
-It also assists in preventing from causing damage to the flooring insulation.
+The ground-moisture barrier typically made of polythene and is laid on top of the ground to stop any moisture from the ground from getting into the building.
+It also assists in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection